jgclark/NotePlan-tools/README.md

 ## Running the Tools
 There are 2 ways of running the script:
 1. with no arguments (`ruby npTools.rb`), it checks all files updated in the last 24 hours.
 This is the way to use it automatically, running one or more times each day.
 (This is configurable by HOURS_TO_PROCESS below.)
 2. with passed filename pattern(s), where it works on any matching Calendar or Note files.
 For example, to match the Daily file from 24/3/2020 give `ruby npTools.rb 20200324.txt`.
 It can include wildcard *patterns* to match multiple files, for example `202003*.txt` to process all Daily files from March 2020.
+If no `.` is found in the pattern, the pattern matches all files as `*pattern*.*`.

 You can also specify options:
 - `-h` for help,